 The word “cloud” gets tossed around a lot, and can be confusing because it has so many different meanings.
 For example, Google has cloud storage available to every Google user in the form of Google Drive, but it also has a “Cloud” hosting feature for people that use Google to host websites and apps.

-Anyone can sign up for a free Google Account at any time, which is going to give them access to a bevy of free tools and services.
+Anyone can sign up for a free Google Account at any time, which is going to give them access to a bevy of free tools and services, like Google Sites.
 While you used to be able to store a very large number of documents that you created online using the Google Docs service, this has since been expanded into a service called Google Drive, which is the cloud storage service that Google provides for anyone with a Google Account.
 Much like Premium YouTube, which lets you download videos as described in this guide, it has a paid option that gives more features.

 At the time of this article, free Google Drive users have access to 5 GB of storage space, which they can use to store nearly any type of file that they might want to access.
 As an added bonus, your Google Drive can be accessed from a Web browser on any computer on which you are signed into your Google Account.
 The steps below will show you how to access the Google Cloud login so that you can gain access to your existing documents and start creating new ones.